 The PRC is the cubicle in the northwest corner of ENB 216 (C4 Lab).
 ID Card access is required to enter ENB 216.
 If you do not currently have access to ENB 216, see below to request access.
 If after one week and access has not been granted, email CSE Technical Support.

 Does this replace the help I can get from the Teaching Assistant for my class?

 This does not replace the help you get from the Teaching Assistant (TA) for your class, but instead supplements this help.
 Please note that the PRC staff will very likely not be familiar with the specific assignments from your class in the same way as your class TA will be.
 The PRC staff can help you with programming-related questions.

 How can I request access for the C4 labs?

 Let us know what you think!
-Please send feedback about the PRC to:
+Send feedback about the PRC to: